keboola/blog/_posts/2019-01-21-integrating-50-marketing-data-sources.md

 ### **The Story**

-Computer Sciences Corporation (CSC) provided IT services, professional services and solutions to large corporations for 60 years.
-A pioneer in its field, CSC offered software programming, in the early days of such services, to major computer manufacturers such as [IBM](https://en.wikipedia.org/wiki/IBM) and [Honeywell](https://en.wikipedia.org/wiki/Honeywell).
+DXC provided IT services, professional services and solutions to large corporations for 60 years.
+A pioneer in its field, DXC offered software programming, in the early days of such services, to major computer manufacturers such as [IBM](https://en.wikipedia.org/wiki/IBM) and [Honeywell](https://en.wikipedia.org/wiki/Honeywell).
 The company secured its first contracts for the US public sector with [NASA](https://en.wikipedia.org/wiki/NASA).
 Last year, the legendary brand merged with HP Enterprise Services to form [DXC Technology](https://en.wikipedia.org/wiki/DXC_Technology).

-Before that, we had had an opportunity to work with CSC on an ambitious project ‒ bringing all its global marketing efforts to a comprehensive dashboard available to a wide audience within the CSC sales and marketing teams.
+Before that, we had had an opportunity to work with DXC on an ambitious project ‒ bringing all its global marketing efforts to a comprehensive dashboard available to a wide audience within the DXC sales and marketing teams.
 And when we say wide audience we mean huge.
 Over 3,500 sales staff and a 500-person marketing department managed an 8-figure marketing budget annually.
 It was our job to help Chris Marin, our champion at the company, to make a sense of the data.

 We started by collecting questions which should be answered by bringing their data sources together.
 These were pretty standard: